-The Centers for Medicare and Medicaid Services is recommending telehealth and telemedicine to healthcare providers looking to leverage Medicaid funding for opioid abuse treatment.
+The Centers for Medicare and Medicaid Services is recommending telehealth and telemedicine to health care providers looking to leverage Medicaid funding treatment for sustance-use disorder relating to opioid abuse.
 According to multiple peer-review studies, telehealth and telemedicine are proven just as effective as in-person visits in the treatment of mental health issues.
 Tackling an epidemic that no one is immune to that is occurring in every state – in small towns and large metropolitan areas – is imperative.
 Its illegal forms and legal, prescription drugs impact young adults, entire families and even unborn children.

 The chance for Community Health Centers and Safety-Net Hospitals to harness the power of digital health and technology to connect with patients outside the office or hospital and monitor their care remotely is transforming health care delivery models.
 Hard-to-reach and underserved populations are less likely to receive effective care given the harrowing shortage of mental health professionals.
 Further intensifying the situation is the fact that nearly 60 percent of mental health sufferers go untreated due to long lead times for appointments (which range from a few months to one year), tendency to forget appointments and the inability to travel for care.